 Although this is an option, there are dangerous money pitfalls to be aware of if you go this route.
 First of all, the interest rate you’re quoted is dependent upon your current credit score.
 If your score has taken a beating then you won’t be approved for a reasonable interest rate.

 Secondly, it changes your repayment terms.
-This means the number of monthly payments stretch out even longer.
+This means the number of monthly payments stretches out even longer.
 So suddenly your lower interest rate is negated by the extra money you’re paying on a longer payment term.

-Debt consolidation may sound like a quick fix, but ends up costing you in the long run with higher interest rates and more monthly payments.
+Debt consolidation may sound like a quick fix but ends up costing you in the long run with higher interest rates and more monthly payments.
 You’re better off sticking to a strategy of applying all extra money to your debt and paying it off as quickly as possible.

 Consolidation of student loans